 Health Inequality and Economic Disparities by Race, Ethnicity, and Gender

-How large is health inequality in middle age, and how does it shape subsequent economic disparities by race, ethnicity, and gender?
-Using the Health and Retirement Study, we document severe health disparities.
-At age 55, Black men and women exhibit the frailty levels, or the biological age, of White individuals 13 and 20 years older.
-Hispanic men and women show comparable frailty to White individuals 5 and 6 years older.
-Equalizing health at age 55 would reduce future disparities in many key economic outcomes by 40-70%.
-This suggests that targeted earlier health interventions for minorities could significantly narrow economic and quality-of-life inequalities in middle and old age.
+How large is health inequality in middle age, and how does it shape future economic disparities by race, ethnicity, and gender?
+Using the Health and Retirement Study, we document large health disparities at midlife.
+At age 55, Black men and women exhibit frailty levels, or biological age, comparable to those of White individuals 13 and 20 years older, respectively, while Hispanic men and women display frailty similar to that of White individuals 5 and 6 years older.
+Counterfactual equalization of health at age 55 reduces subsequent disparities in key economic and health outcomes by 40– 70%.
+These results highlight the central role of midlife health in generating later-life inequality and suggest that policies improving health before age 55, particularly for disadvantaged groups, may substantially narrow disparities at later ages.

 Non-Technical Summaries